Writing Across Media (INFO 303 / WRIT 303) is an advanced composition course supported by the Center for Writing Studies and Illinois Informatics.

 Student projects in the past have taken the form of remix tracks, photographs, short films, dances, installations, podcasts, Snapchat stories, Twine games, objects from the C-U Community Fab Lab, and much more.

-If you're a graduate student at the University of Illinois at Urbana-Champaign and would like to teach Writing Across Media, download and fill out this WAM Teaching Interest Form and submit it to CWS Director Paul Prior at email@example.com.
+If you're a graduate student at the University of Illinois at Urbana-Champaign and would like to teach Writing Across Media, contact CWS Director Paul Prior at email@example.com for details.